-All wells drilled during YJP activities will have well-specific source control plans (SCPs).
-SCPs will be developed as required for individual wells or as campaign specific SCPs.
+The proposed Yoorn-1 well will have a well-specific source control plan (SCP).
 The SCP is a Santos controlled document and is encompassed in the well operation management plan (WOMP) that relates to the specific drilling activity.

 The SCP must contain relief well planning information, specifically: